enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

+Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.
+I would say this is stuppid advice.

 Doing random things on purpose is very difficult.
 Especially with electronics.
 Things may appear fully random but often are not in fact.
 Still randomness is key part in important practices like cryptography.
 Thus it is important to understand terms